AnantChoudhari06/DeleteCloudWatchAlarms/README.md

 This script checks if the CloudWatch alarm exists or not and provides the response

-While deleting the CloudWatch alarm via the Boto3 or the AWS CLI, there is no output which shows if the Alarm was successfully deleted or was there any error.
+While deleting the CloudWatch alarm via the Boto3 or AWS CLI, there is no output which shows if the Alarm was successfully deleted or was there any error.